sitthykun/smilelog/README.md

 # SmileLog

 It's gonna change the traditional tracking in another way.\
-What will it assist us.
+What will it assist us:

 1. Colorise output
 2. Be able to stop any output via its public id